gustavoespitia/julia_in_codespaces/README.md

-# Julia in Github Codespaces
+# Running Julia in Github Codespaces

 This is a simple setup to run Julia on Github Codespaces just as a reminder for myself, maybe it will be useful for someone else.